Baščaršija

 Overview

-We start in the heart of Baščaršija, Sarajevo’s Ottoman old town, surrounded by narrow streets, copper workshops, mosques, caravanserais, and the smell of Bosnian coffee.
+We start in the heart of Baščaršija, Sarajevo’s Ottoman old town, surrounded by narrow streets, copper workshops, mosques, old caravanserais, and the smell of Bosnian coffee.
 From there, we follow the city’s layers through time, from the Ottoman period to Austria-Hungary, from Yugoslavia to modern Sarajevo today.

 My goal is to make history feel alive, clear, and human.
 You are welcome to ask questions, share your thoughts, and join the conversation at any time.